adabyt/cnn-regularisation-fashion-mnist/README.md

 ---

-## 🧠 Notes on Regularisation & Training
+## Notes on Regularisation & Training

-### 🏋️ Model Training Observations
+### Model Training Observations

 - **Validation accuracy** is comparable to the unregularised CNN.
 - **Validation loss** is **lower** and more stable — a sign of better generalisation.
 - **Training accuracy** and **training loss** are slightly worse than the previous CNN — a good sign, as the model is **not overfitting**.

-> ✅ The regularized model generalises better and is less likely to memorise training data.
+*The regularised model generalises better and is less likely to memorise training data.*

 ---

-### 🔁 Dropout Rate Experiments
+### Dropout Rate Experiments

 | Dropout Rate | Test Accuracy | Test Loss | Epoch w/ Lowest Validation Loss |
 |--------------|---------------|-----------|----------------------------------|